-Inside Iran’s Mission To Dominate The Middle East
+Iran Is Outgunning And Outsmarting The US Across The Middle East

 In the summer of 2011, as the Arab Spring uprisings were shaking regimes across the Middle East, hundreds of young Syrian and Lebanese men gathered in the mountains of the Bekaa Valley in Lebanon.
 They were watched over by military trainers from the Shiite militant group Hezbollah, according to Fidaa al-Itaani, a Lebanese journalist, who witnessed the scene.

 Back then, Itaani was a big supporter of Hezbollah, even occasionally picking up a weapon and training alongside the group.
-But he’s since publicly turned against Hezbollah, and agreed to speak out his experiences and insights about the training program.
+But he’s since publicly turned against Hezbollah, and agreed to speak out about his experiences and insights into the training program.
 After witnessing the spectacle in the Bekaa Valley that day in 2011, he said he later asked a contact in Hezbollah’s intelligence unit why so many men were being trained so aggressively.
 Were they preparing for another war against Israel, he wondered.
 “We are training them in everything,” Itaani said the Hezbollah official told him.
 “Municipal governance, self-defense, religion, how to use the infrastructure of the state, electricity, water, civil defense.”

 Itaani said he was stunned by the ambition and scale of a project that had originally started during the 1980s Israeli occupation of southern Lebanon as a means for Iran to draw young aimless Shiite men off the street and against an invading force.
 Over the decades Hezbollah has become increasingly powerful as a tool of Iranian foreign policy and perpetrator of alleged violence in the Middle East, Europe, and even Latin America.